Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Non-conserved axial and helical charges

 with $k_{\rm th} = 1 /(2 \tau_H c_h)$ given in Eq.~\eqref{eq:QED_kth}.
 Compared to the situation encountered in Sec.~\ref{sec:QED}, we see that the axial mode is now damped on a time scale given by $\tau_A$.
 The propagation properties of the helical vortical wave, uncovered in Eq.~\eqref{eq:QED_kth}, remain identical as long as $\mu_V / T = 0$.

 At first order with respect to $\alpha_V = \mu_V / T$, all three modes receive vanishing contributions,

 while at second order, Eq.~\eqref{eq:QED_w2a} gets modified to

-Recall that the small chemical potential expansion in the unpolarized QED plasma does not work for small wavenumbers~$k$.
+Recall that the small chemical potential expansion in the conserved axial charge ($\tau_A \rightarrow \infty$) case does not work for small wavenumbers~$k$.
 Now, the situation is slightly different: the expansion is unreliable whenever the denominator appearing in the expression for $\omega_{\AVW;2}$ vanishes, and the small $\alpha_V$ expansion breaks down.
 This happens at the ``breakdown'' wavenumber,

 Note that in the limit where the axial charge is conserved ($\tau_A \to \infty$), the breakdown wavenumber vanishes, $k_{\rm br.}\to 0\,$.
 The same happens when $\tau_A = \tau_H$.
 On the other hand, the value of $k_{\rm br.}$ reaches a maximum for $\tau_A=2 \tau_H$, giving $k_{\rm br.} = 1/(2c_h \tau_H)$, which curiously coincides with the threshold wavenumber $k_{\rm th}$ at which the helical wave starts to propagate, derived in Eq.~\eqref{eq:QED_kth}.